escaped/cookiecutter-pypackage/README.md

 # Cookiecutter PyPackage

-A Modern [Cookiecutter] template for Python packages and applications using [Poetry].
+A modern opinionated [Cookiecutter] template for Python packages and applications using [Poetry].

 ## Features